-How much are you required to withdrawal from your retirement account?
+How much are you required to withdraw from your retirement account?

 Once you reach age 72, the IRS requires you to withdraw a minimum amount of money each year from your retirement account.
 This amount, also known as your Required Minimum Distribution (RMD), is determined by your age and account balance — so it changes each year.